mdeff/paper-cryoem-orientation-recovery/reviews.md

 Thank you for your time and thoughtful comments.

 Regarding your questions:
 1. The extension of the method to handle real cryo-EM datasets with unknown orientations is discussed in Section 4: "The success [of the method] as a faithful estimator eventually relies on our capacity to generate a synthetic training dataset whose data distribution is diverse enough to cover that of unseen projection datasets.
 Such realistic cryo-EM projections could be generated by relying on a more expressive formulation of the cryo-EM physics and taking advantage of the thousands of atomic models available in the PDB."
 In other words, our hope is that by simulating a large and diverse training dataset whose statistics sufficiently approach that of real cryo-EM datasets, the SNN will generalize to real proteins.
-We also refer the reviewer to the General Rebuttal, where this question is addressed from a higher-level perspective.
+We also refer the reviewer to our top-level "General Rebuttal" comment, where this question is addressed from a higher-level perspective.
 2. This is indeed a critical point, which would deserve to be further discussed in a revised version of this paper.
 A pragmatic solution at this stage would be to rely on the 2D classification methods of existing cryo-EM packages, which try to untangle the different configurations within a cryo-EM projection dataset by classifying the 2D projections based on certain similarity criteria.
 Once the various configurations have been "separated", our method could then be run independently on each data sub-set.
 3. The orientations are randomly initialized, drawn from a uniform distribution over Euler angles.
 The objective function is indeed non-convex, though we found it to almost always converge to the same solution (up to a global rotation).
 We believe that initialization is not much of a problem here, as the embedding space is the "proper space", i.e., the space of 3D rotations SO(3).
 On the other hand, methods like t-SNE embed in a low-dimensional Euclidean space that cannot faithfully represent the data.
 The convergence time is reported in Appendix C and is ~3.75 hours (though Figure 8 shows it reaches a plateau 1-2 hours earlier).
-4. Here as well, we refer the reviewer to the General Rebuttal, where the general question of the comparison with existing methods (which could indeed include a common-lines approach) is discussed.
+4. Here as well, we refer the reviewer to our top-level "General Rebuttal" comment, where the general question of the comparison with existing methods (which could indeed include a common-lines approach) is discussed.

 ## 4 - Official Review of Paper4764 by Reviewer RNam
 16 Jul 2021 (modified: 16 Jul 2021)